mahakc2205/Customer-Churn-Analysis-and-Prediction/README.md

 4. **README.md:** Maintained with project overview and instructions.
 5. **Customer Data Generation Script:** Created `scripts/generate_customer_master.py` to generate fake customer data (10,000 or 1,000,000+ records) and save as `data/customer_master.csv` (which is ignored by git).
 6. **Usage/Activity Data Generation Script:** Created `scripts/generate_usage_data.py` to generate fake usage/activity records (e.g., 100,000 records) and save as `data/usage_data.csv` (also ignored by git).
+7. **Payment/Billing Data Generation Script:** Created `scripts/generate_payment_data.py` to generate fake payment/billing records (e.g., 20,000 records) and save as `data/payment_data.csv` (also ignored by git).
-7. **Version Control:** All code/scripts and config files are tracked and pushed to GitHub.
+8. **Version Control:** All code/scripts and config files are tracked and pushed to GitHub.
 Data files are ignored for efficiency.

 ## Customer Master Data Generation (Detailed)
 The script `scripts/generate_customer_master.py` creates a large, realistic customer master dataset for analysis.
 Here’s what it does: